VCityTeam/pySunlight/README.md

 # pySunlight
-Light pre-calculation based on real data (urban data and sun position). pySunlight wrap [Sunlight project](https://github.com/VCityTeam/Sunlight/tree/master) using
+Light pre-calculation based on real data (urban data and sun position) with 3DTiles. pySunlight wrap the [Sunlight project](https://github.com/VCityTeam/Sunlight/tree/master) using
 [SWIG](https://www.swig.org/) for its calculations to get the performance of c++ in python.
+Sunlight is present in a git submodule to ensure correct versions between the two projects.

 ## Getting Started
 ### Prerequisites